AppGalleryConnect/agc-HarmonyOS-demos/clouddb/README.md

 - Click **Cloud DB** on the navigation bar and enable database service.
 Then, perform the following operations:

   （1）Create a schema by importing a template file stored in **app-schema.json** in the root directory of the project.
-Alternatively, create a schema named **BookInfo** and ensure that all fields must be the same as those in **BookInfo.js** in the project.
+Alternatively, create a object type named **BookInfo** and ensure that all fields must be the same as those in **BookInfo.js** in the project.

   ```
   entry/src/main/ets/Service/app-schema.json